AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/modify-in-flight.md

 ---
 # Modifying a document after sending

 Learn how to modify a document that's already been sent out for signature--like when the wrong document is sent out by mistake.
+Modifying agreements can only be used on documents that meet the following criteria:

+* The document has not been signed, approved, or delegated
+* The document does not include a digital signature or written signature
+* The document has not been initiated from a custom workflow

 >[!NOTE]
 >